fatemeGheysari/Vehicle-Management-System-VMS/README.md

 - Login / Authentication with JWT
 - Store and retrieve data via MongoDB
 - Protected frontend routes
 - Clean and responsive UI with TailwindCSS
+- Archive and restore invoices (soft delete)
+- Dashboard with recent maintenances and invoices
 - **Unit & Integration Tests** for backend using Jest and Supertest
 - **In-memory test database** with `mongodb-memory-server`
 - **CI pipeline with GitHub Actions**